 The Minions and other attractions

-You might have heard about the Cool Japan Zone, where hits from Japanese anime and cinema have been turned into attractions of varying thrill levels for three years running now.
-This part of the park is, however, seasonal, and is currently closed.
-Check back for updates to see when it will re-open.
+You might have heard about the Cool Japan Zone, where hits from Japanese anime and cinema have been turned into attractions of varying thrill levels for several years running now.
+This part of the park is seasonal, and the latest instalment, featuring Final Fantasy, Sailor Moon, Detective Conan and Monster Hunter, is on until June 24, 2018.

 How to stretch your yen at USJ